 The following three-ingredient recipe is a crowd-pleaser any time of year but especially welcome on a cold winter weekend.
 The easy prep and the slow cook time is well suited to a lazy Sunday afternoon, and the warming aroma that wafts from your kitchen will make the even the most frigid day seem like no big deal.

-Once cooked this way, the meat becomes tender and succulent and any residual fatty parts can easily be pulled away.
+When cooked at low heat for an extended period of time, the meat becomes tender and succulent and any residual fatty parts can easily be pulled away.
 The braising liquid takes on most of the fat, but it can be removed a couple of ways, as mentioned in the recipe notes.
-The remaining juice, or “au jus,” is every bit as flavorful without the fat—healthier, too.
+The remaining juice, or “au jus” as my mother-in-law always called it, is every bit as flavorful without the fat.

 - Olive oil